A warm welcome to our Association

 Whether you love listening to this fabulous instrument or enjoy playing it, we welcome you to join us, the Suffolk Organists' Association.
 Each year we publish a Journal.
 We offer opportunities to visit churches throughout the county and further afield, recitals and lectures.
 We offer bursaries and advice to those of any age who would like to advance their abilities with the instrument.

-The winners in the Organ Competition on Saturday 22 September 2018 were Recital Class: Jamie Robertson.
+Here are results of the last competition: The winners in the Organ Competition on Saturday 22 September 2018 were Recital Class: Jamie Robertson.
 Advanced Class: Alexander Evans Transitional Class: Alex Taylor Beginners Class: Hannah Meeks Most promising Student Class: Alex Taylor.

 Congratulations to our youngest member – Alex Taylor – on gaining Grade 5 Organ.
 In the same exam session he also gained Grade 5 Guitar both with Distinction!

-Deaths of Members during 2018
+Deaths of Members

 It is with great sadness that we report the recent deaths of two former Presidents of the Association, Derrick Hibberd and Dawn Harding.